-I am a NERC funded PhD student in the School of GeoSciences at Edinburgh University, where I am part of the Land Surface Dynamics group.
-I am fascinated by the way in which sediment is generated, transported and deposited across and eventually out of active mountain ranges in large river systems.
+I am a fluvial and tectonic geomorphologist, and am fascinated by the way in which sediment is generated, transported and deposited across and eventually out of active mountain ranges in large river systems.
 I am also keen to explore how we can consider and apply our knowledge about these processes in a more practical and risk based approach.
+I have recently completed a NERC-funded PhD in the School of GeoSciences at Edinburgh University, where I was part of the Land Surface Dynamics group.

 i) Subsidence control on river morphology and grain size